Discrimination and Retaliation Complaints

 No. The CDSS Civil Rights Unit does not represent anyone in the discrimination complaint process.
 The CDSS Civil Rights Unit is also unable to appoint a representative for you.
 You must find your own representation or counsel.
 If you need information to help you search for a representative, please contact the CDSS Civil Rights Unit.

-What happens if I disagree with the County’s decision?
+What happens if I disagree with the County’s decision about my discrimination complaint?

-You have different options if you disagree a County Welfare Department’s decision about your civil rights complaint.
+You have several options if you disagree a County Welfare Department’s decision about your discrimination complaint.

-If you disagree with a County Welfare Department’s decision regarding your discrimination complaint (even if your complaint is not investigated), you may challenge the decision (called an appeal) by contacting the CDSS Civil Rights Unit within 30 days of the date of the written letter informing you about the outcome of your complaint.
+For all programs, if you disagree with a County’s decision regarding your discrimination complaint (including if the County did not investigate your complaint), you may challenge the decision (called an appeal) by contacting the CDSS Civil Rights Section within 30 days of the date of the written letter informing you about the outcome of your complaint.
 You may file an appeal either by mail, email, or over the phone.
-If you need extra time to file an appeal, please contact the Civil Rights Unit.

 U.S. Department of Agriculture